LLM-Based World Models Can Make Decisions Solely, But Rigorous Evaluations are Needed: Our Suggested Evaluation Framework and Experiment Results

-\paragraph{Evaluation Results.} The policy verification results are displayed in Figure~\ref{fig:verify}.
-We observe that GPT-4o outperform GPT-4o-mini in most tasks and especially on the tasks which requires the domain knowledge, e.g., bandage, hang, and campfire.
+\textbf{Evaluation Results.} The policy verification results are displayed in Figure~\ref{fig:verify}.\footnote{Note that the result of the policy verification is either 0 or 1, so the error bar is not plotted.} We observe that GPT-4o outperform GPT-4o-mini in most tasks and especially on the tasks which requires the domain knowledge, e.g., bandage, hang, and campfire.
 We also observe that with more steps of the verified policies, the performance gap between GPT-4o and GPT-4o-mini is increase.
 With larger proportion of the action sequences to verify, i.e., $\rho$ increase, the accuracy of the verification is decreased, which indicates that the accumulation of the errors in the world model, either on the next state prediction or the reward prediction, will influence the performance of the world model.
-This observation is consistent to the fact that the LLM may not perform well in long-term decision making tasks.
-We also observe that more steps to complete the tasks do not necessarily lead to the bad performance, which indicates that the domains of the tasks play a more important roles for the policy verification, i.e., for the tasks where the LLM has enough domain knowledge, the task would be easy even when the number of steps is large, e.g., conduct, stone, weigh and photo.
-We also provide the accuracy of the prediction of each feature in Appendix~\ref{app:verify}, and we found that both GPT-4o and GPT-4o-mini performs wore for predicting the gameScore, while performs much better for predicting gameOver and gameWon, which indicates that the value prediction is more difficult for LLMs.
-During the experiments, we observe that both models usually output an empty dictionary of the verification result, which indicates the inabilities for the instruction following sometimes.
+This observation is consistent to the fact that the LLM may not perform well in long-term decision making tasks. {We also observe that more steps to complete the tasks do not necessarily lead to the worse performance, which indicates that the domains of the tasks play a more important role for the policy verification, i.e., for the tasks where the LLM has enough domain knowledge, e.g., conduct, stone, weigh and photo~\citep{wang2024language}, the task would be easy even when the number of steps is large.
+We also provide the accuracy of the three prediction tasks separately in Appendix~\ref{app:verify}, and we found that both GPT-4o and GPT-4o-mini performs worse for predicting gameScore, while performs much better for predicting gameOver and gameWon.
+This indicates that the value prediction is more difficult for LLMs, which is consistent the observations from other works.
+During the experiments, both models frequently returned empty dictionaries, suggesting they may fail to properly follow the instructions.}